qpakzk/os-playground/java-n-clion.md

   4. When CLion opens, enter your account and/or license, and proceed with all the defaults.
 There are some optional tools you can install/enable.

   5. When CLion opens, its icon will appear in the left-hand bar.
 You can right-click and select "Lock to Launcher".
+The current version actually asks you if you want to create a menu icon.

   6. If you have installed the optional tools, it is likely that CLion will default to a _Vim emulation mode_. `vi`/`vim` is one of the most popular editors with Linux geeks.
 Unless you have experience with it, it can be confusing.
 You can turn it off by going to **Tools-->Vim Emulator**.